Visa Traveler

 NOTE

 US B1/B2 visas are issued for 5 years or less to certain countries.
-Ex: US B1/B2 visas for Pakistan passport holders are valid for 5 years and for Nigerian passport holders for 2 years.
+Ex: US B1/B2 visas for Pakistani passport holders are valid for 5 years and for Nigerian passport holders for 2 years.

 —